awsdocs/amazon-eks-user-guide/doc_source/create-managed-node-group.md

    + **Name** – Enter a unique name for your managed node group\.
    + **Node IAM role name** – Choose the node instance role to use with your node group\.
 For more information, see [Amazon EKS node IAM role](create-node-role.md)\.
 **Important**
-We recommend using a role that is not currently in use by any self\-managed node group, or that you plan to use with a new self\-managed node group\.
+We recommend using a role that's not currently in use by any self\-managed node group\.
+Otherwise, you plan to use with a new self\-managed node group\.
 For more information, see [Deleting a managed node group](delete-managed-node-group.md)\.
-   + **Use launch template** – \(Optional\) Choose if you want to use an existing launch template and then select a **Launch template version** \(Optional\)\.
+   + **Use launch template** – \(Optional\) Choose if you want to use an existing launch template\.
+Then, select a **Launch template version** \(Optional\)\.
 If you don't select a version, then Amazon EKS uses the template's default version\.
 Launch templates allow for more customization of your node group, such as allowing you to deploy a custom AMI, assign a significantly higher number of IP addresses to pods, assign IP addresses to pods from a different CIDR block than the instance's, enable the `containerd` runtime for your instances, and deploying nodes to a cluster without outbound internet access\.
 For more information, see [Increase the amount of available IP addresses for your Amazon EC2 nodes](cni-increase-ip-addresses.md), [CNI custom networking](cni-custom-network.md), [Enable the `containerd` runtime bootstrap flag](eks-optimized-ami.md#containerd-bootstrap), and [Private clusters](private-clusters.md)\.

      The launch template must meet the requirements in [Launch template support](launch-templates.md)\.
 If you don't use your own launch template, the Amazon EKS API creates a default Amazon EC2 launch template in your account and deploys the node group using the default launch template\.